 This is going to be really helpful for those of you who struggle to talk about what you do in a way that has your ideal clients saying “Yes, that’s exactly what I need.”

-So if that’s you, jump on in and let’s get started with this episode.
+If that’s you, jump on in and let’s get started with this episode!

 It is such a common issue for women entrepreneurs, in particular, to struggle with how they sum themselves up, sum up their business or portray their value quickly and easily.

 The term ‘unique value proposition’ is often thrown around as one of those special secret keys to helping you get your business really thriving and getting your messaging clear.
 This helps people know very quickly, “Are you for me or not?
 Should I work with you or not?
 How do I work with you?”

 The thing is that there’s not a lot of great advice out there about how you actually do that.

 How do you start to really articulate your unique value proposition in a way that’s meaningful for your ideal clients?
 In a way that portrays your value quickly and easily, and helps you build messaging that you can use in your business on all of your different platforms?

 I’ve come up with six tips for you on how you can really get good at articulating that value proposition, and how you can incorporate that into your messaging and marketing.